 - “Only complaint is I wish it was bigger, but it’s perfect for the smaller specialty wood pellets.
 Love that it has the clear window to see how many pellets are left and the wheels make it nice for moving easily.”

-Gamma2 Vittles Vault — Best Large Capacity
+Gamma2 Vittles Vault 60 lb — Best Large Capacity

 Highlights

-- Made from food-grade HDPE plastic
+- Food-grade, BPA-free HDPE plastic construction

 Specifications

-- Capacity: 40 lbs
+- Capacity: 60 lbs

-- Material: Food-grade HDPE plastic
+- Material: Food-grade polyethylene / HDPE plastic

-- Features: Airtight, stackable, double-gasket Gamma Seal lid
+- Features: Airtight, stackable, shatterproof, twist-lock lid

 Customer Reviews